Who is an Eligible Veteran?

 - Have certificate of completion of Montana Board of Housing-approved homebuyer education class

-- Commit a minimum of $2,500 of their own cash into the purchase transaction; which must be applied to the loan amount.
+- Commit a minimum of $2,500 of their own cash into the purchase transaction

-- There are no income or asset limitations
+- There are no income, asset or purchase price limitations

 - Maintain home as their primary residence